Questions & Answers

 - ECHA is regularly producing video tutorials and uploading them under ECHA’s Youtube channel.
 In these videos, ECHA explains some of the most relevant IUCLID Cloud functionalities that are available.

-- Is my IUCLID Cloud automatically updated to the latest version of IUCLID (version 6.2)?
+- Is my IUCLID Cloud automatically updated to the latest version of IUCLID?

 - Yes.
 IUCLID Cloud will be always upgraded to the newest version of IUCLID 6 by ECHA, and will not require any action from users of IUCLID Cloud.

-- How do I export to a previous version of IUCLID (version 6.1) from IUCLID Cloud?
+- How do I export to a previous version of IUCLID from IUCLID Cloud?

-On 15th November, a new version of IUCLID (version 6.2) was released, see: Is my IUCLID Cloud automatically updated to the latest version of IUCLID (version 6.2)?
-This new version of IUCLID included changes to the IUCLID format and therefore, if you export from IUCLID Cloud to a locally installed version of IUCLID (version 6.1), you will need to perform a special export to ensure that your IUCLID dataset or dossier is compatible with the previous version.
+A new version of IUCLID might include changes to the IUCLID format and therefore, if you export from IUCLID Cloud to a an older version of IUCLID, you will need to perform a special export to ensure that your IUCLID dataset or dossier is compatible with the older version.

-To do this, launch the IUCLID Cloud client, found at the bottom left-hand corner of the IUCLID Cloud web interface.
+To do this, launch the IUCLID Cloud client, found in the menu of the IUCLID Cloud web interface.
 Go to the dataset(s) or dossier(s) you wish to export, right-click, and select ‘Export…’ which launches the Export wizard.
 In the second step of the Export wizard, check the box named: ‘Export to previous major version’ before finishing the wizard.
-This will ensure that your IUCLID (version 6.2) dataset or dossier will be imported into IUCLID (version 6.1).
+This will ensure that your IUCLID dataset or dossier will be imported into one version older IUCLID.

-When exporting a IUCLID dataset or dossier between IUCLID Cloud instances, or between IUCLID Cloud and a locally installed version of IUCLID (version 6.2), you can export as normal, and no special export is required.
+When exporting a IUCLID dataset or dossier between IUCLID Cloud instances, or between IUCLID Cloud and a locally installed version of IUCLID with the same version, you can export as normal, and no special export is required.
 You can find further information about this topic in this video tutorial.

 - How do I add additional endpoint information outside of the guided dossier preparation tool?